hildjj/hostlocal/README.md

                               unused port. (default: 8111) -P, --prefix <string>       Make all of the URLs served have paths that start with this prefix, followed by a slash.
+  -q, --quiet                 Do less logging.
+Can be specified more than
+                              once.
-  -q, --quiet                 Do not do logging --rawMarkdown               Do not process markdown into HTML -t, --timeout <number>      Time, in ms, to allow exec to run.
+  --rawMarkdown               Do not process markdown into HTML -t, --timeout <number>      Time, in ms, to allow exec to run.
+  -v, --verbose               Do more logging.
+Can be specified more than
+                              once.
   -V, --version               output the version number
 ```